General Data Protection Regulations (GDPR)

 Once our pupils reach the age of 13, the law requires us to pass on certain information to Derbyshire County Council who have responsibilities in relation to the education or training of 13-19 year olds.
 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.

-A parent/guardian can request that only their child's name, address and date of birth be passed to Derbyshire County Council by informing the Headteacher.
+A parent/guardian can request that only their childs name, address and date of birth be passed to Derbyshire County Council by informing the Principal.
 This right is transferred to the child once he/she reaches the age 16.
 For more information about services for young people, please go to our local authority website http://www.derbyshire.gov.uk/.

-As a school we have an Independent Careers Advisor who has access to pupil data whilst in school.
-This enables the Advisor to offer support and guidance as necessary.
+As a school we have an Independent Careers Adviser who has access to pupil data whilst in school.
+This enables the Adviser to offer support and guidance as necessary.